-If you enjoy the trails at Angle Fly Preserve or Rhinoceros Creek Reservation, you know how vital open spaces are – to get a breath of fresh air, some exercise, and a bit of sorely-needed mental relaxation.
+If you enjoy the trails at Angle Fly Preserve or Rhinoceros Creek Reservation, you know how vital open spaces are – for a breath of fresh air, some exercise, a bit of sorely-needed mental relaxation.
 What you may not know is that all the trails and gardens in those two open spaces are maintained by a very small group of volunteers, the Somers Land Trust.

-Please take the next step and become a volunteer by clicking on this link.
-Somers Land Trust needs your help to ensure that these green spaces will be here for you, your children, and our community for the long term.
+Somers Land Trust needs your help to ensure these green spaces will be here for you, your children, and our community for the long term.

 When you gotta go, but you just don't want to leave...

 Help us install an environmentally safe, waterless, odorless toilet at Rhinoceros Creek Reservation.

 Our initial goal of $10,000 represents a significant downpayment on this essential amenity.